inhouse-work/protos/README.md

 import "protos-stimulus"
 ```

-Then you can use the components
+Then you can use the components in your apps.

 ```ruby
 render Protos::Card.new(class: "bg-base-100") do |card|